tobeno/sol/README.md

 Extensions are **additional features** that can be loaded into Sol.
 In the end they are just **JavaScript files** which are directly loaded by Sol.

-They are **enabled** or disabled using your workspace setup file.
+They are **enabled** using your workspace or user setup file.

 **Important:** As all extensions have full access to the NodeJS environment, be careful when using third-party extensions not provided by you or Sol.
 So only load extensions which you fully trust.
 Treat them as you would NPM packages.

-Every extension must contain a root **setup file** (e.g. _extensions/some-extension/setup.js_), which is called when the extension is loaded.
+Every extension must contain a root **setup file** (e.g. _extensions/some-extension/setup.ts_), which is called when the extension is loaded.
+In addition it also contains a **globals file** (_extensions/some-extension/globals.ts_) that includes globals added by this extension.

-The extension then hooks into Sol using its extension class (see generated _workspace_ extension).

-It can register global variables using `extension.registerGlobals({ ... })` and add additional properties to existing objects using `extension.registerProperties(SomeClass.prototype, { ... })`.
-The later one can also be used to extend core classes like `File` with additional helper methods.

 To avoid integration / reload issues you should **not** add globals directly.